mneri/csv/IMPLEMENTATION.md

 * `Rfc4180StrictFormat`: a strict interpretation of the RFC 4180 specification, throwing an exception if the document is not fully compliant.
-* `Rfc4180HalfRelaxedFormat`: a more relaxed interpretation of RFC 4180, allowing for different line termination and easy-misses.
+* `Rfc4180HalfRelaxedFormat`: a more relaxed interpretation of RFC 4180, allowing for different line termination, and misplaced double-quotes.
 * `Rfc4180FullyRelaxedFormat`: a fully relaxed interpretation of RFC 4180 that is guaranteed to never throw an exception, even if the document does not conform to the specification.
 * `MsExcelFormat`: a format implementation inspired by Microsoft Excel's behaviour.
-* `MachintoshFormat`: an interpretation of RFC 4180 compliant with legacy Machintosh systems where the line separator was `\r`.
+* `MacintoshFormat`: an interpretation of RFC 4180 compliant with legacy Macintosh systems where the line separator was `\r`.

 # Parsers